 Interesting to see a mainstream news organisation in Australia reporting on the state of the Reserve Bank of Australia’s gold reserves.
-The Wentworth Report’s David Evan summarised and commented on an article published by “The Australia” last week.
+The Wentworth Report’s David Evan summarised and commented on an article published by “The Australian”.

-Check out David’s thoughts, then we’ll have some comments of our own at the end about New Zealand’s gold reserves…
+First check out David’s thoughts.
+After that we also share some disturbing information the one and only audit of Australia’s gold reserves.
+Then we’ll have some comments of our own at the end about New Zealand’s gold reserves…

 Gold’s Demise Bar None. … Well, Four